Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you freeze the bananas in their skins are they still alright to use or are they bad?

 I always freeze bananas in their skins.
 When I'm ready to use them, I thaw them in a cereal bowl, peel them and mash them up.
 The fruit will be very soft, perfect for using in banana breads/muffins.
 My favorite way to use them, though, is to peel them while still frozen, and blend them with some orange juice and a bit of vanilla yogurt for a delicious , chilled breakfast smoothie.
-They are also great when blended with chocolate milk and a bit of peanut butter for a quick, protein filled breakfast shake!

 They are great used frozen in smoothies.
 I just put them in the freezer skins and all, when I want a smoothie I take them out and cut them in half the long way and pull off the peel and pop them in the blender or in a glass of milk and use the immersion blender, good stuff.

 They are fine to use but I have much better luck with peeling them and putting them in a plastic bag.
 It is also easier to use them if you have measured out the amount you want for your recipe before freezing.
-They will turn dark if left in freezer very long but are still good to use in a baked recipe.
-We love banana bread muffins!

 The best way to freeze bananas for recipes or smoothies is to peel them first, cut up in one inch chunks and toss in a bowl of carbonated lemon-lime beverage briefly (cheaper and less messy than lemon juice and still keeps them from browning so fast) and then spread them on a cookie or baking sheet and freezes solid.